suffolklibraries/lgc/content/collections/events/bfi-film-academy-suffolk.md

         text: 'This event offers a bursary for any applicants that require it. '
 featured_image: BFI-image.jpg
 ---
-Film Academy is a fast paced, fun and practical filmmaking experience, designed for young people with some demonstrable interest and/or experience in film.
+Film Academy is for young people with an interest or experience in film.